Himalayan Sheepdog

 Is the Himalayan Sheepdog aggressive towards children?

 On the whole, they treat children of their own family tolerantly and even protectively.
-However, due to its large size, the dog might accidentaly knock a child over during play.
-Never leave the dog and small children unsupervised.
+However, due to its large size, the dog might accidentally knock a child over during play.
+Never leave the dog and small children unsupervised, and teach the child not to approach him while he is eating or asleep.

 What should I feed such a dog?